+AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame.
+This value is the number of TDD SSW Ack frames which have been sent before this TDD SSW frame within a TDD slot (integer).

 The initiator shall set its receive antenna to the same sector as was indicated in the TX Sector ID subfield of the respective TDD SSW Ack frame with the End Of Training subfield set to 1, in order to receive the responder announce frame at the time offset indicated by the below equation: